 During third, fourth and fifth years of training, residents participate in a pediatric rehabilitation clinic one half day per week.
 During the third year, this half-day clinic will consist of two-month blocks in a variety of pediatric rehabilitation specialty clinics.

-During years four and five, residents attend a weekly pediatric rehabilitation continuity clinic.
+During years four and five, residents attend a weekly pediatric rehabilitation continuity clinic where they are able to follow their own patients.
 In addition, during years three through five, residents spend two months per year on pediatric rehabilitation rotations.
-Four of these months are spent on the inpatient pediatric rehabilitation unit.
+Four of these months are spent on the inpatient pediatric rehabilitation unit, with the remaining two months spent in outpatient clinics.
 These months count toward both the pediatric and PM&R training requirements.

 Our program accepts one applicant per year, and we offer a salary and benefits package that is competitive with similar institutions throughout the country.